mariesto/book-reservation_tdd/README.md

       * Clone this repository
       * You can run test and build the project by running `mvn clean package`
       * Start the app by typing `mvn spring-boot:run` from the root project directory to start the application.
-      * Now you can hit `localhost:8080/api/v1/books/` either using cUrl or Postman and play with it :nerd_face:
       * Since we're using H2 as our in-memory database, you can launch the console by visiting http://localhost:8080/h2-console
-      * :soon: Will add API documentation using Swagger

    2. Run using docker
       * First, pull the docker image `docker pull mariesto/book-reservation-spring-boot`